-Change of Address: Notify if a mailing address, email address, or phone number has changed since a submission.
+Change of Address: Notify if a mailing address, email address, or phone number has changed since submission.
 Include the PI name and application number (if assigned) on the correspondence and update your information in ProposalCentral.

-Change of Institution: If you change institutions between application submission and peer review, contact to inquire how this may impact the review.
+Change of Institution: If the U.S. PI changes institutions between application submission and peer review, contact to inquire how this may impact the review.
 Update your information in ProposalCentral.